chrispruitt/serverless-slack-bot/README.md

 Then, execute a script via slack by mentioning your slack bot followed by a scripts command.

-`@YourBot help` is a built in script that will list all your commands using the Description and CommandDescription fields.
+`@YourBot help` is a built in script that will list all your commands using the Description and Matcher fields.